10 best exercises for chest

-Here we have the 10 exercise for building and strengthening the chest, in this this list we will go true functional and aesthetic purpose exercise.
+Here we have the 10 best exercises for building and strengthening the chest, in this this list we will go through functional and aesthetic purposed exercises.

 Obviously in my top list there are the old and classic press up, I do believe everyone should do press up or push up.
 The press up is king of the body weight exercise for chest, for this reason it will always be in my workout routine.
 In order to perform a press up, you need to lie down belly flat on the floor, from there, position your hands just outside shoulders width.
 From the bottom position press yourself up with your arms.

 The floor press it can be performed with barbell or dumbbell, it’ similar like the conventional flat bench press but instead on lay on a bench you are lie down on the floor.
 Whit the floor press you take away the leg drive and due to the position on the floor is much safer for the shoulder’s joints.

 Incline dumbbell press

 The Incline press Is performed using dumbbell and an inclined bench., the angle of inclination of the bench can be from 30 degree to 60 degrees.
 Lie down on an incline bench with a dumbbell in each hand on top of your thighs.
 The palms of your hands will face each other than using your thighs to help push the dumbbell up.
 Once the dumbbells are up, press the dumbbells up and slowly come back down controlling the movement.

 The dips are a compound body weight exercise.
 In order to do a dip first you have to raise yourself on top of two dip bar with straight arms.
 From the top position, lower your body until your shoulders are below your elbows.
 Push yourself up until your arms are straight again.